Priorities are key. Hence why everyone hasn’t heard from CWO in over a month.

 The experience wasn’t exactly like how I imagined, but I was happy to see some many first generation graduates get a chance to be honored.
 If anyone from the Spring Class of 2020 is reading, great job and continue to keep striving for greater.

 I felt a little overwhelmed because there was so much I needed to look forward to.
-I had an interview with Norfolk State University for a Graduate Assistantship in the Graduate School Office.
+I had an interview with Norfolk State University for a Graduate Assistantship.

 I was really nervous because I’m such a perfectionist and overthink about everything.
 A part of me knew it was going to be competitive because I understood that I wasn’t the only one interviewing for the position.
 Imagine knowing that you have the experience and the GPA to be able to obtain a GA position, but still believing that you still didn’t do enough.